WoollyMittens/photo-mosaic/README.md

-# photowall.js: Photo Wall
+# Photo Wall

-*DEPRICATION WARNING: the functionality in this script has been superceeded / trivialised by updated web standards.*
+The flex layout arranges collections of images into a brick pattern.

-The script arranges collections of images into a brick pattern.
+Due to additions to the web-standards, scripting is no longer required.

 ## Example